eveclass/translation-markup/README.md

 ## Getting Started

-`translation-markup`, is a compiler that takes one or more yaml files (with the translation markup) and output them as `json` or `js` translation files, with the structure you already use in your projects.
+`translation-markup` is a compiler that takes one or more yaml files (with the translation markup) and output them as `json` or `js` translation files, with the same structure you already use in your projects.

 Take this simple example: